heremaps/xyz-documentation/docs/api/quickstart/activitylog.md

     }
     ```

 1. Check spaces.
-You will find the just created one, as well as a new one, that has a title like: Activity log for space \<newSpaceId\>
+You will find one, as well as a new one, that has a title like: Activity log for space \<newSpaceId\>

     ```HTTP
     GET /spaces